-Since everybody is physically different, there are certain tips and tricks that can help improve relaxation, in addition to learning how to sit in an office chair comfortably during pregnancy.
+Since everybody is physically different, certain tips and tricks can help improve relaxation and learn how to sit comfortably in an office chair during pregnancy.
 Here are some of the easiest sitting tips and tricks for pregnant women:

-Arm pillows are made of 100 percent memory foam and have a velvety polyester finish to support your elbows and arms when sitting during the day, particularly while typing on your computer.
+Arm pillows are made of 100 per cent memory foam.
+They have a velvety polyester finish to support your elbows and arms when sitting during the day, particularly while typing on your computer.

 A footrest helps improve balance and decreases physical discomfort by elevating the legs while seated in a chair.
-Proper foot support can help to relieve the tremendous pressure on your lower body, which is particularly important when seated in an office chair while pregnant.
-Many office employees make the mistake of letting their legs hang while sitting.
+In addition, proper foot support can help to relieve the tremendous pressure on your lower body, which is particularly important when seated in an office chair while pregnant.
+Unfortunately, many office employees make the mistake of letting their legs hang while sitting.

-High-density memory foam is used with some of the finest footrests, and they can even be used as a rocker (when flipped upside down).
-This makes for steady lower-leg mobility, which helps to reduce exhaustion and improve blood circulation, especially while sitting for long periods of time.
+High-density memory foam is used with some of the finest footrests and can even be used as a rocker (when flipped upside down).
+This foam makes for steady lower-leg mobility, which helps to reduce exhaustion and improve blood circulation, especially while sitting for long periods.

-You’ll be surprised by how much an ergonomic footrest can help ease the enormous amount of pain in your lower back by having incredible leg support.
+You’ll be surprised by how much an ergonomic footrest can help ease the pain in your lower back by having incredible leg support.
 You’ll wish you’d known about this a long time ago.

 Pregnancy is a moment when the lower back cries out for help.
-If you work in a shared office and are unable to adjust the sofa, you must find a way to protect your back properly.
+If you work in a shared office and cannot adjust the sofa, you must find a way to protect your back properly.
 Investing in a nice, breathable ergonomic lumbar support cushion for your office chair is the remedy.

-You’ll be able to relieve some of the strain on your lower body by finding one that is ergonomically built to suit the streamline of your spine curve.
-Your back, hips, and spine would all benefit from the contoured shape.
-The best thing is that you can bring it with you everywhere you go and use it if you need a seat.
+You’ll be able to relieve some of the strain on your lower body by finding one that is ergonomically built to suit the streamlining of your spine curve.
+The contoured shape would benefit your back, hips, and spine.
+The best thing is that you can bring it everywhere and use it if you need a seat.

 Sitting Positions to Avoid During Pregnancy